nielskrijger/blog/posts/2021-08-30-how-to-structure-code.md

 layout: layouts/post.njk
 ---

-Originally I posted this in [reddit.com/r/reactjs](https://www.reddit.com/r/reactjs) replying to a question from a Junior developer: **["Where can I learn to structure my code like a pro and use components wisely?"](https://www.reddit.com/r/reactjs/comments/pecpou/where_can_i_learn_to_structure_my_code_like_a_pro/hawrecu/?context=3)**
+Originally I posted this in [reddit.com/r/reactjs](https://www.reddit.com/r/reactjs) replying to a question from a developer: **["Where can I learn to structure my code like a pro and use components wisely?"](https://www.reddit.com/r/reactjs/comments/pecpou/where_can_i_learn_to_structure_my_code_like_a_pro/hawrecu/?context=3)**

 One particular sentence in that question description stood out to me: *"I still don't know how to reuse components"*.

-I remember myself striving for reusability in my first years of programming (and embracing any framework that prominently featured "reusability" in its marketing speak).

-How I laugh at this now, so I was motivated to write a decent reply to that Reddit post.
-The reply consists of a bunch of tips which went as follows:
+Since it's such a tricky thing to do I was motivated to write a reply that went as follows:

 ## 1. Don't get blindsided by reusability